tianocore/edk2-redfish-client/RedfishClientPkg/Readme.md

 };
 ```

-### Redfish Service Implementation that Incorporates with EDK2 Redfish
+### <a name="Redfish-Service-Implementation-that-Incorporates-with-EDK2-Redfish"></a>Redfish Service Implementation that Incorporates with EDK2 Redfish
 The idea of Redfish synchronization design is to manage Redfish resource directly by platform host
 firmware.
 To do this, Redfish synchronization functions have to work with Redfish service implementation
 in BMC firmware.
 This is because the mechanism between platform host firmware and BMC firmware is not